MicrosoftDocs/quantum-docs/articles/quickstart-ionq.md

 Next, we'll prepare your environment to run the program against the workspace you created.

 1. Use `quantum workspace set` to select the workspace you created above as the default Workspace.
-Note that you also need to specify your susbscription ID, which can be found in the overview of your workspace in Azure Portal, as well as the resource group and location you created it in, for example:
+Note that you also need to specify your subscription ID, which can be found in the overview of your workspace in Azure Portal, as well as the resource group and location you created it in, for example:

    ```dotnetcli
    az quantum workspace set --subscription MySubscriptionID --resource-group MyResourceGroup --workspace MyWorkspace --location westus --output table